OthankQ/100-days-of-code/r1-log.md

 ### R3D10

 Used Axios and Jsonplaceholder to send get request to fetch for dummy data instead of hard coded data.
 Installed and added vue router links.

+### R3D11

+Interviewed for a web dev job at my school and realized just how much of HTML and CSS I was overlooking just concetrating on frameworks.
+Started coding out designs with just HTML and CSS for practice.